askorbik/opensips-metrics/README.md

 Description
 -----------

 VoIP statistics for OpenSips.
-The module fifo, xmlrpc or unixsock are polled every **n** secondes using Celery, then the stats are parsed then pushed to InfluxDB.
+The module xmlrpc is polled every 5 seconds using Celery task, then the stats are parsed then pushed to InfluxDB.

 Requirements